h-shukla/iNoteBook/README.md

 # Frontend
 - It connects well with backend to provide user exceptional experience
+- It utilizes react features like `useLocation`, `context api`, etc.

 TODO:
-1. Add some users and get their access token
-1. Then Continue watching the video
+1. Continue with video 65